HADAS496/comics-and-Reaganomics-/index.md

   image-path="scrollstory/images/for my project/JOEKRLAW.png"
 %}

+While Batman’s comics reflect some vital questions about how society views those with mental health issues and the effectiveness of the criminal justice system, it still leaves us one great riddle:
-What does it really signify when DC Comics chooses to portray the Joker as the epitome of criminal insanity, the ultimate denizen of Arkham Asylum, despite compelling evidence pointing to his need for a traditional prison cell instead?
+### Why Do DC Comics chooses to portray the Joker as the epitome of criminal insanity, the ultimate denizen of Arkham Asylum, despite compelling evidence pointing to his need for a traditional prison cell instead?
 By the 1980s, even the morally ambiguous Two-Face, a character torn between good and evil, finds himself unjustly categorized alongside the Joker in that infamous asylum instead of receiving the mental health treatment he desperately needs to rehabilitate.
-Is this a mere plot device, or does it reflect a deeper commentary on justice, morality, and the very nature of sanity within Gotham’s chaotic landscape?
-The stark contrast between these two iconic villains raises questions that linger long after the pages are turned.
+Is this a mere plot device, or does it reflect a deeper commentary on justice, morality, and the very nature of sanity within Gotham’s chaotic landscape?###